 Destiny is not always kind.
 Many great statesmen, soldiers and saints have been its victims and their worth ridiculed.
 Though I do not believe in Astrology, the "March link" on Pakistan is astounding.
 Astrologers have always forecast the month of March as being ill-starred for the country.
 It was on March 23, 1940 that the Muslim League finally committed itself to the two-nation theory and adopted the Lahore Resolution calling for the establishment of Pakistan as a separate State.
 In March, 1947 communal riots broke up in the Punjab which further led to the division of the Punjab and Bengal.
 In March, 1953 the Martial Law was imposed in Pakistan for the first time in the wake of the anti-Qadian riots.
+In March, 1971 the seeds for the division of Pakistan were sown in Dacca.
 In March, 1977 the elections put the country into an unprecedented political turmoil the aftermath of which is still haunting Pakistan.
 In March, 1978 Mr. Zulfikar Ali Bhutto was sentenced to death by the Lahore High Court.
 On March 24, 1979, the Supreme Court unanimously rejected the review petition filed by Mr. Bhutto.